GoldenShibe/javacrypt/README.txt

 Storage
 -
 If you ever need to make the size of this application smaller, you can always save the code as a .txt file and compress it into a .zip file.
 Once you have to use it again, save the program as the file type it originally was.

+# Goals
+As for the making of this project, it revolves around a few general things:
+* Pure code; no dependencies or need to connect to links
+* Keeping as much code in the main file while making the size of it as small as possible
+* Prevent bugs and exploits while making usage entirely confidential
+* Have all encryption "rules" able to be used more than once without the effect being reversed